Nhudanich/bp-reddit/README.md

 # Mini Reddit App

-Using Firebase, we will create a mini reddit application where users upvote and downvote content.
+A mini reddit application where users upvote and downvote content content.